lsst/dp0-3_lsst_io/tutorials-dp0-3/portal-dp0-3-3.rst

 1.7.
 Create a scatter plot of inclination vs. semi-major axis.
-In the plot panel, click the "Settings" icon (double gears), and select "Add New Chart".
+In the plot panel, click on the "+" sign.
+This will bring up a new "Add New Chart" pop-up window.
 Set the "Plot Type" to "Scatter", the "X" to "a", "Y" to "incl".
 In the "Chart Options" dropdown menu, set the "X Min" to "0", the "X Max" to 60, the "Y Min" to 0, and the "Y Max" to 80.
 Click "OK".